 In severe cases, people often experience malaria attacks.
-The attack usually is recognized by shivering and chills.
+The attack usually comes with signs such as shivering and chills.
 Later, the person gets a high fever and the body starts sweating.
 This returns to normal temperature after a few moments.
-The signs and symptom of Plasmodium malaria disease can usually be observed just a few weeks after the infected mosquito has bitten the patient.
+The signs and symptom of Plasmodium malaria disease appear just a few weeks after the infected mosquito has bitten the patient.

 Types of malaria

 The next two are P.ovale and Plasmodium malaria that are said to be less infectious and harmful to humans.
-The last species known as Plasmodium know less is believed to infect primates but its effects and mode of transmission are still under consideration.
+The last species known as Plasmodium know less may infect primates but its effects and mode of transmission are still under consideration.

 Malaria treatment and prevention

-When infected, malaria can be treated with a long and strict course of treatment action.
+When you face the chances of infection, you should look for a malaria cure with a long and strict course of treatment action.
 The main motive of the treatment options is to eliminate Plasmodium from our main bloodstream.
-If your body isn’t showing any symptoms, you can still get treated that will reduce the risk of syndrome transmission to other healthy persons.
+If your body isn’t showing any symptoms, you can still get the treatment that will reduce the risk of syndrome transmission to other healthy persons.

-A unique therapy has been recognized by WHO based on artemisinin combination also called as ACT that works well in treating uncomplicated malaria.
+A unique therapy by WHO rely on an artemisinin combination also called ACT that works well in treating uncomplicated malaria.
 Now you might wonder what artemisinin actually is.
-This is derived from the Artemisia annua plant also known as wormwood in common language.
+This is a substitute from the Artemisia annua plant, wormwood in common language.
 The herb reduces the parasite concentration in our bloodstream.

-Experienced medical practitioners are often seen combining ACT therapy with a partner drug.
+Medical practitioners often use combining ACT therapy with a partner drug.
 The main of this therapy is to reduce the maximum number of parasites within the first few days of infection.
-The parent drugs are given along help eliminate the weakness and rest symptoms of malaria.
+The parent drugs along help eliminate the weakness and rest symptoms of malaria.

-The ACT is a successful treatment devised by medicinal technology.
+The ACT is a successful treatment by medicinal technology.
 But the ability to adapt by the parasite makes this therapy nonfunctional in certain areas.
-In such cases, an effective high dose of partner drug is recommended.
+In such cases, an effective high dose of partner drug is useful.

 The prevention of different types of malaria is equally important as its treatment.
 Some of the options you have for malaria prevention are:

 - Seek medical help as soon as you encounter several malaria symptoms.
-This should be done as earliest as possible
+You should do this as earliest as possible

 - Stay safe while traveling to countries having malaria.
 You can search for the place and take certain precautions accordingly